rsksmart/devportal-1.0/solutions/moneyonchain.md

 ## Description

-Money on Chain provides a Bitcoin-Collateralized Stablecoin.
+Money on Chain provides Bitcoin-Collateralized Stablecoins.
 This solves the biggest problem for Bitcoin mainstream adoption: the volatility problem.
 The Dollar On Chain, a Bitcoin-Backed Stablecoin, uses a trust minimized, decentralized system.

 Within the Money On Chain architecture, we distinguish the following Platform users (some users may have more than one role, that is, it may be a MoC holder and a stablecoin holder):